 There was virtually no sanitation facilities, sewage systems and refuse collection.
 Marine pollution in and around major urban areas with large informal settlements such as Luanda has in some cases reached toxic levels, water experts said in the report.

 Industrial pollution in Swaziland is impacting on poor communities residing near waterways used as receiving waters.
-The polluted water poses a severe health risk to communities located near the river who use it for domestic activities, such as cooking, washing and bathing.
+The polluted water poses a severe health risk to communities located near the river who use it for domestic activities, such as cooking, washing, and bathing.

-In 1991, the Atomic Energy Corporation of South Africa caused a huge spill of 80 000 – 100 000 tonnes of caustic soda near the Hartbeesport dam massive fish deaths and killing aquatic animals.
+In 1991, the Atomic Energy Corporation of South Africa caused a huge spill of 80 000 – 100 000 tonnes of caustic soda near the Hartbeespoort dam massive fish deaths and killing aquatic animals.

-Untreated industrial waste from coastal areas in the whole of the Sadc region is discharged into streams and rivers running into the ocean.
+Untreated industrial waste from coastal areas in the whole of the SADC region is discharged into streams and rivers running into the ocean.

 For example, the Kafue river deteriorates substantially in quality as passes through the Copperbelt because of the concentrated waste discharges.